pwr4exp: Power Analysis for Experimental Designs

 beta

-specifies the order of model
+template displays the order of model coefficients in the fitted model.

-~ fA*fB + x
+model coefficients for ~ fA*fB + x

-should be provided in the following
+should be provided in

-sequence:
+the following sequence:

 mkdesign( ~ fA * fB + x, df1)$fixeff$beta